alphamikle/el/README.md

 }
 ```

+---

-## 📜 Localization content
+## 📜 Localization Content

-You can use `yaml` or `json` files either locally or from a remote source.
-Without any restrictions on field names or nesting structure.
+You can use `yaml` or `json` files, locally or remotely, without restrictions on field names or nesting structures.

 > Using local files allows you to reduce content writing in `yaml` / `json` files for the same language used in different countries.
 In this case, you can describe all content in a main file, say - `en.yaml`, and describe only what needs to be different in additional files, say - `en_CA.yaml`, `en_UK.yaml`.

 > In the remotely accessible files, all content should be fully described for each language.
 However, you don't have to keep two copies of the files for remote and local use, as el generates “comprehensive” files for all languages and countries for you.
 More on this below, in the “Remote Localization” section.

-Here is an example of localization file:
+**Example Localization File (`en.yaml`):**

 ```yaml
 # Simple string